bibliography

 Conservatives objected, since Koop's plan would involve using dirty words like "condom" and "dental dam", and they have argued ever since that sex education should either be taught at home or be centered on teaching abstinence instead of frankly explaining safer sex.
 But Koop did get a widespread education program underway, and considering where Koop came from and what he was up against politically, this was a noteworthy accomplishment.
 In 1988, Koop wrote a pamphlet called Understanding AIDS, and had it sent to every household in America -- 107 million copies, with plainspoken, non-judgmental answers to pertinent questions.

 After leaving office in 1989, Koop lent his name to a medical information website, DrKoop.com, but both Koop and the website neglected to mention that Koop was receiving commissions from the sale of products and services recommended at the site.
-DrKoop.com now says it's "not associated with C. Everett Koop, M.D."
+Later, when the site started selling unapproved supplements, Koop ended his involvement with DrKoop.com, which then added a disclaimer explaining that the site "is not associated with C. Everett Koop, M.D."

 In 1999, Koop testified before Congress that some medical workers' allergic reactions to latex gloves had been exaggerated to "borderline hysteria".
 Koop, however, neglected to mention that over the previous four years he had earned more than $650,000 in consulting fees from WRP Corporation -- a major manufacturer of latex gloves.

-Koop has continued to be a prominent voice in public health issues.
-He has blasted big tobacco and criticized his own Republican Party for blocking comprehensive tobacco legislation.
-He was interviewed by satirical white British rapper Sacha Baron Cohen on Da Ali G Show, a farce from Britain's Channel 4, and he has been featured as the voice of authority in educational films such as Pregnancy, AIDS: Everything You & Your Family Need to Know, Smoking: Everything You & Your Family Need to Know, and Pro-Life Doctors Speak Out.
+Koop continued to be a prominent voice in public health issues, until his death in 2013.
+He blasted big tobacco and criticized his own Republican Party for blocking comprehensive tobacco legislation.
+He was interviewed by satirical white British rapper Sacha Baron Cohen on Da Ali G Show, a farce from Britain's Channel 4, and he was featured as the voice of authority in educational films such as Pregnancy, AIDS: Everything You & Your Family Need to Know, Smoking: Everything You & Your Family Need to Know, and Pro-Life Doctors Speak Out.

 Father: John Everett Koop (bank executive)